 Dr EWAN CAMPBELL

-After graduating in Zoology (Parasitology) from the University of Aberdeen in 2001 I worked in the Peruvian Amazon rainforest monitoring large mammal and bird diversity in collaboration with INRENA and GFUK.
+I graduated in Zoology (Parasitology) from the University of Aberdeen in 2001 and that summer began work in the Peruvian Amazon rainforest monitoring large mammal and bird diversity in collaboration with INRENA and GFUK.

-I returned to the UK and carried out my PhD in looking at cellular water channels or aquaporins in the humble Earthworm, Lumbricus rubellus and how these proteins effected osmoregulation.
-I took on a post-doctoral position in the same lab working on tick aquaporins using cutting edge gene knockdown RNAi techniques to inhibit salivary gland function.
-It was realised that this technology could possibly be used as part of a control strategy in a host of other parasites and so, along with Dr Alan Bowman, we pioneered RNAi techniques in the economically important salmon sea lice and in the devastating parasite of honeybees, Varroa destructor.
-This later work gained much media and press interest and resulted in Dr Bowman being awarded the Spirit of Scotland Award for our work.
+After 2 years in Peru I returned to the UK and carried out my PhD that looked at cellular water channels or aquaporins in the humble Earthworm, Lumbricus rubellus and how these membrane proteins effected osmoregulation.
+I took on a short post-doctoral position in the same lab working on tick aquaporins using cutting edge gene knockdown RNAi techniques to inhibit salivary gland function.
+It was realised that this technology could possibly be used as part of a control strategy in a host of other parasites and so, along with Dr Alan Bowman, we pioneered RNAi techniques in the economically important salmonid sea lice and in a devastating parasite of honeybees, Varroa destructor.
+This later research gained much media and press interest and resulted in Dr Bowman being awarded the Spirit of Scotland Award for our work.

-I left the UK in 2009 to take up a post as a research fellow at the University of Adelaide in South Australia.
-Here I continued my interest in arthropod aquaporins but began looking at the controversial role of some subtypes of aquaporins as ion channels involved in neural development and ionostasis in the human CNS.
-My research in Australia covered a wide range of topics including the development and testing of pharmacological agonists and antagonists of plasmodium aquaporins and human neural targets.
-I had collaborations with CSIRO on amoebic gill disease in Salmon and also with the USDA on whitefly.
+I left the UK in 2009 to continue my research at the University of Adelaide in South Australia.
+Here I furthered my interest in arthropod aquaporins but also began looking at the controversial role of some subtypes of aquaporins as ion channels involved in neural development and ionostasis in the human CNS.
+My research in Australia covered a wide range of topics including the development and testing of pharmacological agonists and antagonists of plasmodium (malaria) aquaporins and human neural targets.
+I had collaborations with CSIRO on amoebic gill disease in Salmon and also with the USDA on the agricultural pest - whitefly.

 I am currently involved in research that aims to help manage or control the major pest of honeybees, Varroa destructor.
 Varroa mites have only recently jumped species from the Asian honeybee, with which it happily co-exists, to the European honeybee, Apis mellifera that is a major pollinator of crops and also supplies us with honey.
 Varroa weakens honeybee colonies by spreading disease, most notably deformed wing virus, and by feeding on developing larvae and pupae.
 I am currently developing RNA interference as a means of targeting Varroa specific genes with the overall goal of an applied solution to this economically devastating pest.